usubalang/usuba/_posts/2020-03-16-interleaving.md

-Interleaving twice increases performances by x1.18, while interleaving three times increases performances by 1.31x, depsite increasing the amount of memory operations by 9.8 (and thefore the amout of memory operations per input by 3.3).
+Interleaving twice increases performances by x1.18, while interleaving three times increases performances by 1.31x, depsite increasing the amount of memory operations by 9.8 (and therefore the amount of memory operations per input by 3.3).
 Even the 5-interleaved version is more efficient than the non-interleaved one, despite containing 66 times more loads and stores.